alvinchow86/python-backend-template/README.md

 # python-backend-template

 ## Intro
 This is a template for writing a modern Python backend application or microservice, using what I personally feel are best practices and patterns.
 It is minimal and independent of any major frameworks.
 I have used this at my last few companies in production and it has worked very well, and it contains my ongoing learnings and iterations.

 Note that this can be used for either a monolithic application, a microservice, or anything else, but actually contains a superset of all the things you might want from these different use cases.
 I didn't feel like writing a code generator, so to use this, just copy the repo and delete the parts you don't need, and customize it however you like.
-I think it is a good starting point as is, but you can obviously customize it, swap our libraries/technologies, etc.
+I think it is a good starting point as is with a lot of useful defaults, but you can obviously customize it, swap our libraries/technologies, etc.

+Here are some possible use cases for this template:
+- Build a monolithic app for your startup MVP, but in a way that can easily be refactored into microservices later
+- Build a microservices-based architecture right away (use this template for each service)

 ### Features:
 - GraphQL server (for modern SPA javascript apps)
 - gRPC server (for use as microservice)
-- Basic user session/auth features
 - Easy local development with docker-compose
 - Deployment with AWS ECS
 - CLI management commands
 - Unit testing
+- Basic user session/auth features (optional)

 ### Libraries/Technologies used:
 - Python3